ACA COURSE STUDY GUIDE

 - Review the sample skills courses provided by the ACA from Level 1 Kayaking and all Level 2-4 River Kayaking Courses.
 Although these are suggested course outlines, the ACA allows you to teach “in part or in whole,” just not beyond your “body of knowledge.”
 Pay special attention to the first page of each course outline, as these are your requirements and student criteria for each course.
 This includes your course venue and student to teacher ratios.

 - Study the Assessment Courses for levels 1-4 (same web-page as above).
 As opposed to teaching the topics to the student, the student demonstrates competency to an instructor and can be awarded a certificate from the ACA if they are successful.
+As an ACA instructor, you can offer assessment courses at your certified level and below.

 - ACA Insurance.
 The ACA provides a tremendous resource to independent paddling instructors in the form of affordable liability insurance for courses.
 The process of applying for, obtaining insurance and reporting insured courses is outlined on this web page.
-Note that every participant of the course must be an ACA member, even it is just a $5 “event member” (Exception: Students must be at least 6-month members of ACA to receive assessment certificates) (which the instructor can collect or pay fees for) and every participant, including the instructor (Yes!
+Note that every participant of the course must be an ACA member, even it is just a $5 “event member” (Exception: Students must be members of ACA to receive assessment certificates) which the instructor can collect or pay fees for and every participant, including the instructor (Yes!
 The insurance covers even the instructor!), must complete an appropriate (minor or adult) ACA Waiver and Release of Liability.
 Should any accident/injury occur, the instructor should complete and submit an accident report form to ACA.
 In perspective, ACA-affiliated instruction programs have an excellent safety record that speaks to its effectiveness.
 Let’s keep it that way.

 - Larry Ausley at Triangle Kayak has put together videos and descriptions of deep-water rescues .
 You will need to show proficiency in these skills during our course, however, they will not be covered in depth during class time.

 - We have put together a wealth of information in our online videos library.
-I highly suggest taking some time to review them to become familiar with the language we use during our courses.
+I highly suggest taking some time to review them to become familiar with the language and concepts we use during our courses.